cmda-bt/pt-course-21-22/getting-started.md

 ### Text Editor

 If you don’t have one yet, install a text editor.
 It doesn't really matter which one you pick, as long as you feel comfortable using it.
 However, we do recommend moving away from [Brackets](http://brackets.io/), other editors offer better customizability.
-[VSCode](https://code.visualstudio.com/) is our recommended choice but there are other.
+[VSCode](https://code.visualstudio.com/) is our recommended choice but there are others.
 [Atom](https://atom.io) and [Sublime](https://www.sublimetext.com) are both also good choices.

 > Take some time to [learn the interface and features of VSCode][learnvs].
 If you know your way around the interface, coding will be easier.
 Feeling comfortable with your tools is very important when writing code.